K--Type 6 Wildland Light Engine Upgrade for Kirtland

 Submission & Evaluation

-This is a Small Business Set-Aside.
-Quotes must be submitted via email to David Boyd (David_Boyd@ibc.doi.gov) by May 28, 2026, at 4:00 PM Eastern Time.
-Submissions require three volumes: Technical - General (including Attachments 3 & 4), Technical (max 10 pages), Price (narrative and Excel sheet), and Past Performance (up to three Past Performance Questionnaires - Attachment 5).
+Quotes must be submitted via email to David Boyd (David_Boyd@ibc.doi.gov).
+Submissions require three volumes: Technical (General, Technical Approach, Management Plan), Price, and Past Performance (up to three Past Performance Questionnaires - Attachment 5).
 Offers will be evaluated based on Technical Approach and Capability Plan, Management Plan, Past Performance, and Price.
 Technical and past performance combined are significantly more important than price.
-The government reserves the right to award without discussions.
+The Government reserves the right to award without discussions.